River861/river861.github.io/_pages/about.md

 📢 News
 ---
-* **[January 2025]** I have been selected into the 2024 *China Association for Science and Technology Young Talent Promotion Program for Ph.D.
-Graduate Students*.
+* **[January 2025]** I have been selected into the 2024 *Young Talent Sponsorship Program for Ph.D.
+Graduate Students* by China Association for Science and Technology.
 * **[December 2024]** I have attended the 27th *ChinaSys* Workshop and given an oral presentation on our *CHIME* paper in Tianjin.
 * **[November 2024]** I have attended the 2024 CCF *ChinaStorage* conference in Guangzhou.
 * **[October 2024]** I have won the *National Scholarship for Ph.D.
 Graduate Students* again.